-The idea of online professional development has been lingering in the world of education for quite some time, and yet a lot of teachers seem to avoid it in my country.
+The idea of online professional development has been lingering in the world of education for quite some time.
+Despite that, a lot of teachers seem to avoid it in my country.

-I need to start this post by being honest – I am not pleased with the overall quality of professional development in my country and the educational system in general.
-This is probably the most important reason why I decided to search for online professional development opportunities.
+I need to start this post by being completely honest.
+I am not pleased with the quality of professional development in my country and the educational system in general.
+This is probably the most important reason why I searched for online professional development opportunities.

-I started with my professional development when I enrolled in master studies.
-I completed a whole additional module with 7 courses connected to English teaching methodology, which made me the only preschool teacher in Serbia who can teach English in elementary schools as well.
-I did all that because I felt that there is so much more to learn – the official university program was somehow not enough for me.
+My professional development started when I enrolled in master studies.
+I also completed a whole additional module with 7 courses connected to English teaching methodology.
+This made me the only preschool teacher in Serbia who can teach English in elementary schools as well.
+I did all that because I felt that there is so much more to learn!
+The official university program was somehow not enough for me.

 Everyone is different, and every teacher has to develop a PD plan that fits their schedule and preferences.
 You can use the tools on the British Council to determine your areas of improvement.
 You can also use the Cambridge Framework for Teacher Development.
 They will both help you understand what your next steps should be.

 For example, my professional development plan consists of:

 - Attending conferences as a participant (live and online);

 - Keeping up with current research;

 - Running my blog with academic articles, opinion articles, and lesson materials as a form of teaching portfolio;

 - Volunteering in the educational sector offline and online!
 I am currently an online session facilitator in Granny Cloud.
 I also organize eco workshops in a local high school through an ecological NGO;